RiMilk/RiMilk/README.md

 I'm interested in 💻 C++ 📌 Work with graphics 💡 Computer vision 🎮 Game development.

-Now I understand that I'm not a super cool developer yet, but I'm tired of sitting idle, so now I'm improving my skills and developing every day.

 I use: C++, OpenCV, OpenGL, QT, Python.

 Also: